-- A. Pacific Heritage Academy encourages the use of an \approved classroom instructional website that abides by all policies and procedures set by the school and state. - B. Pacific Heritage Academy website and calendar are maintained by the Administration.
+- A. Pacific Heritage Academy prohibits the use of a classroom instructional website. - B. Pacific Heritage Academy website and calendar are maintained by the Administration.
 All postings are approved by the Administration. - C. Educators who use charter school resources to create, maintain, or post to personal web pages or the pages of others have no expectation of privacy and their activities may be subject to review by Pacific Heritage Academy Administration or IT management.